johndunne2019/pands-project/README.md

 * Ronald volunteered for the British Army at the beginning of World War I but was rejected because of his poor sight.
 * He became a school teacher in 1914 teaching mathematics and physics.
+* He married Ruth Guinness in 1917 and they had 7 daughters and 2 sons together.
+Their eldest son George was killed in action in World War II in 1943.
 * In 1919 he became a statistician at Rothamsted Experimental Station which afforded him the opportunity to analyse data that had been collected as far back as 1842.
 * In 1925, Fisher published a book "Statistical Methods for Research Workers" which went on to be widely acclaimed as a revolutionary piece of work on statistics and biology.
 * In 1935, Fisher released his book "The Design of Experiments" in which he introduced the concept of null hypothesis.